Part V. Certification Criteria

 3. Existing schools seeking a waiver of the surety instrument requirement must submit an audited financial statement for the most recent fiscal year end that reflects the appropriate composite score as indicated in this subsection.

-L. All programs offered via telecommunications or distance education must be comparable in content, faculty, and resources to those offered in residence and must include regular student-faculty interaction by computer, telephone, mail, or face-to-face meetings.
-Telecommunication programs and courses shall adhere to the following minimum standards:
+I. All programs offered via distance education must be comparable in content, faculty, and resources to those offered in residence and must include regular student-faculty interaction by appropriate means.
+Distance education programs and courses shall adhere to the following minimum standards:

-1. The educational objectives for each program or course shall be clearly defined, simply stated, and of such a nature that they can be achieved through telecommunications.
+1. The educational objectives for each program or course shall be clearly defined, simply stated, and of such a nature that they can be achieved through distance education.

 2. Instructional materials and technology methods must be appropriate to meet the stated objectives of the program or course.
 The school must consider and implement basic online navigation of any course or program, an information exchange privacy and safety policy, a notice of minimum technology specification for students and faculty, proper system monitoring, and technology infrastructure capabilities sufficient to meet the demands of the programs being offered.

-3. The school shall provide faculty and student training and support services specifically related to telecommunication activities.
+3. The school shall provide faculty and student training and support services specifically related to distance education activities.

 4. The school shall provide for methods for timely interaction between students and faculty.

-5. The school shall develop standards that ensure that accepted students have sufficient background, knowledge, and technical skills to successfully undertake a telecommunications program.
+5. The school shall develop standards that ensure that accepted students have sufficient background, knowledge, and technical skills to successfully undertake a distance education program.

-1. The school shall adopt a minimum refund policy relative to the refund of tuition, fees, and other charges.
-All fees and payments, with the exception of the nonrefundable fee described in subdivision 2 of this subsection, remitted to the school by a prospective student shall be refunded if the student is not admitted, does not enroll in the school, does not begin the program or course, withdraws prior to the start of the program, or is dismissed prior to the start of the program.
+1. All fees and payments, with the exception of the nonrefundable fee described in subdivision 2 of this subsection, remitted to the school by a prospective student shall be refunded if the student is not admitted, does not enroll in the school, does not begin the program or course, withdraws prior to the start of the program, or is dismissed prior to the start of the program.

-2. A school may require the payment of a reasonable nonrefundable initial fee, not to exceed $100, to cover expenses in connection with processing a student's enrollment, provided it retains a signed statement in which the parties acknowledge their understanding that the fee is nonrefundable.
+2. A school may require the payment of a reasonable nonrefundable initial fee, not to exceed $100, to cover expenses in connection with processing a student's enrollment, provided the school retains a signed statement in which the parties acknowledge understanding that the fee is nonrefundable.
 No other nonrefundable fees shall be allowed prior to enrollment.

-3. The school shall provide a period of at least three business days, excluding weekends and holidays, during which a student applicant may cancel his enrollment without financial obligation other than the nonrefundable fee described in subdivision 2 of this subsection.
+3. The school shall provide a period of at least three business days during which a student applicant may cancel enrollment without financial obligation other than the nonrefundable fee described in subdivision 2 of this subsection.

-4. Following the period described in subdivision 3 of this subsection, a student applicant (one who has applied for admission to a school) may cancel, by written notice, his enrollment at any time prior to the first class day of the session for which application was made.
-When cancellation is requested under these circumstances, the school is required to refund all tuition paid by the student, less a maximum tuition fee of 15% of the stated costs of the course or program or $100, whichever is less.
+4. Following the period described in subdivision 3 of this subsection, a student applicant may cancel enrollment, by written notice, at any time prior to the first class day of the session for which application was made.
+When notification of cancellation is provided under these circumstances, the school shall refund all tuition paid by the student, less a maximum tuition fee of 15% of the stated costs of the course or program or $100, whichever is less.
 A student applicant will be considered a student as of the first day of classes.

 a.
 The school has a formal, published policy regarding leaves of absence;

 b.
-The student followed the institution's policy in requesting the leave of absence and submits a signed, dated request with the reasons for the leave of absence;
+The student followed the institution's policy in requesting the leave of absence;

-e.
-The school does not impose additional charges to the student as a result of the leave of absence;
+d.
+The school imposes no additional charges to the student as a result of the leave of absence;

-g.
-Upon the student's return from the leave of absence, the student is permitted to complete the coursework he began prior to the leave of absence.
+f.
+Upon the student's return from the leave of absence, the student is permitted to complete the coursework begun prior to the leave of absence.

 7. If a student does not resume attendance at the institution on or before the end of an approved leave of absence, the institution must treat the student as a withdrawal, and the date that the leave of absence was approved should be considered the last date of attendance for refund purposes.